mechcloud/mechcloud-oidc-proxy/README.md

 ![image](https://github.com/user-attachments/assets/e7a13cc3-8526-41ac-ad50-d5904d5d0bb7)

 ## Universal OIDC proxy for MechCloud
 This is also an OIDC proxy which is required by MechCloud to communicate with any third party API without storing long term credentials for all such third party APIs.
-It currently supports `Bearer` and `Digest` auth types which cover most of the APIs which you can find on the internet.
+It currently supports `Bearer`, `Digest` and `OAuth2` auth types which cover most of the APIs which you can find on the internet.
 This is to eliminate the possibility of leakage of third party short/long term credentials from our system and to convert our chatbots to universal chatbots so that these can communicate with any thrid party API without storing any short/long term credentials for all such APIs.

 ![image](https://github.com/user-attachments/assets/a18b8fdf-135d-460d-ada9-04ab404b13f1)